 Target Fixation: “The Secret” Was Onto Something

-There’s a book called The Secret which suggested that the universe would give you what you wanted if you asked for it the right way.
+There’s a book called [amazon text=The Secret&template=text link&asin=B002RI9UKE] which suggested that the universe would give you what you wanted if you asked for it the right way.

 No offense to the true believers out there, but that’s rubbish.

 There is, however, an underlying truth.
 A better term for it might be Target Fixation.
 When you focus on a problem, an obstacle or a constraint, you inadvertently make it more likely that you will collide, or be limited by it.
 Alternatively, aim for the moon and you’ll find yourself among the stars.